Deformable image registration with deep network priors: a study on longitudinal PET images: Method

-When using DL-based registration approaches, the cost function Eq.~\ref{eq:reg_3}, adapted from Eq.~\ref{eq:reg_2}, is used to train a CNN to predict a dense deformation field $\Phi$.
-The inputs of this network are the $(F$, $M)$ pair, and the warping operation to get $W$ is performed using a spatial transformer layer (\cite{Jaderberg2015}), acting in our case as a bilinear interpolator.
-Regarding the regularization, it is common to continue relying on a term enforcing the smoothness of the transformation $\mathcal{R}_{smooth}$, as done in conventional approaches.
-It is often completed by $\mathcal{R}_{diffeo}$, which enforces the diffeomorphism of the transformation by penalizing the determinant of the Jacobian negative values.
+DL-based registration approaches (\cite{Fu2020}) adapt the cost function in Eq.~\ref{eq:reg_2} by modeling $\Phi$ to be the output of a CNN trained on a dataset (See Eq.~\ref{eq:reg_3}).
+The inputs of this network are the $(F$, $M)$ pair, and the warping operation to get $W$ is performed using a spatial transformer layer (\cite{Jaderberg2015}), handling the transformation, the sampling and the interpolation.
+Regarding the regularization, DL-registration based methods continue relying on a term enforcing the smoothness of the transformation $\mathcal{R}_{smooth}$, as done in conventional approaches.
+Smoothness is often completed by $\mathcal{R}_{diffeo}$, which enforces the diffeomorphism of the transformation by penalizing the determinant of the Jacobian negative values.
 Regularization terms are weighted respectively by $\lambda_{smooth}$ and $\lambda_{diffeo}$.
-Moreover, we state that two additional regularization priors are also implicitly added in the DL setup: the first one $\mathcal{R}_{dataset}$ is induced by training on a domain-specific dataset, while the second one $\mathcal{R}_{archi}$ is entailed by the network architecture choice (see Fig.~\ref{fig:methods}.B).
+Moreover, we state that two additional regularizing priors are also implicitly added in the DL setup and influence the predicted deformation field $\Phi$: the first one $\mathcal{R}_{dataset}$ is induced by training on a domain-specific dataset, while the second one $\mathcal{R}_{archi}$ is entailed by the network architecture choice (see Fig.~\ref{fig:methods}.B).
+Due to the dataset dependency, one limitation of DL-based registration methods is the difficulty to generalize across organs or modalities.

-We then revised the deep image prior concept in Section \ref{sec:dip} and adapted it to the image registration problem in Section \ref{sec:mirrba}.
+Next, we recall the deep image prior concept, which removes the dataset dependency in Section \ref{sec:dip}, and present our method for registration based on an untrained network in Section \ref{sec:mirrba}.